Estimates have placed as many as 50% of the world as deficient in Vitamin D.

 Vitamin D deficiency, while important, may predispose you to develop hypothyroidism from Hashimoto’s thyroiditis.

-But once you have Hashimoto’s, supplementing with Vitamin D3 won’t necessarily cure your autoimmune disease.
+But once you have Hashimoto’s, supplementing wit won’t necessarily cure your autoimmune disease. h Vitamin D3

 So, while supplementing may be important, don’t think of it as a cure.